Fiona Tan: Artistic practice

+On April 30, 2025, the Rijksmuseum announced that Tan would curate their summer exhibition, Fiona Tan: Monomania, featuring works from the museum's collection; she is the first contemporary artist invited to curate at the Rijksmuseum.
+The exhibition will also include a new work by Tan, Janine’s Room, which was commissioned by the museum.

 Exhibitions

-Over the past twenty years her work has gained increasing international recognition.
 Tan has had solo exhibitions in museums and galleries worldwide including the New Museum, New York, Vancouver Art Gallery, Sackler Galleries, Washington DC, Aargauer Kunsthaus, Switzerland, Akademie der Künsten, Berlin, Kunstverein Hamburg, Konsthal Lund, Landesgalerie Linz, Musée d'Art Contemporain, Montréal, Pinakothek der Moderne, Munich, and the Hammer Museum, Los Angeles.